jrans/React-Webpack-Hotloader/README.md

 # React-Webpack-Hotloader
-Example of how to set up a project that uses  three technologies above!
+Example of how to set up a project that uses the three technologies above!